 Each exercise session begins with the obligatory warm-up and ends with a cool-down period and then a stretching session.
 In this sequence, not warm up, stretch, and then cool down.
 It is a scientific fact that you will lose up to 8% of your peak strength if you static stretch before you do a power movement.

 The general warm-up should consist of a light physical activity.
 Both the intensity and duration of the general warm-up (or how hard and how long) should be governed by the fitness level of the participating athlete.
 A correct general warm-up for the average person should take about five to ten minutes and result in a light sweat.
 The aim of the general warm-up is simply to elevate the heart and respiratory rate.
 This, in turn, increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
 This also helps to increase the muscle temperature, allowing for a more effective sport specific stretch.
 Skipping is a great way to get moving.

 Sport specific warm-up

-With the first part of the warm up carried out thoroughly and correctly, it is now safe to move onto the second part of an effective warm up.
+With the first part of the warm-up carried out thoroughly and correctly, it is now safe to move onto the second part of an effective warm-up.
 In this part, the athlete is specifically preparing the body for the demands of their particular sport.
 During this part of the warm-up, an activity that is more vigorous should be employed.
 Activities should reflect the types of movement and action that will be required during the sporting event.
 The sporting activity now begins.
-Afterwards the stretching or flexibility takes place as the muscles, tendons and the rest of the body are in a much better position to increase the joint ranges of motion.
+Afterwards, the stretching or flexibility takes place as the muscles, tendons and the rest of the body are in a much better position to increase the joint ranges of motion.